Smertig/banana/master/_sources/api/tg/types/webhook_info.rst.txt

    .. cpp:member:: optional_t<string_t> ip_address

+   Optional.
 Currently used webhook IP address

    .. cpp:member:: optional_t<integer_t> last_error_date

+   Optional.
 Unix time for the most recent error that happened when trying to deliver an update via webhook

    .. cpp:member:: optional_t<string_t> last_error_message

+   Optional.
 Error message in human-readable format for the most recent error that happened when trying to deliver an update via webhook

    .. cpp:member:: optional_t<integer_t> max_connections

+   Optional.
 Maximum allowed number of simultaneous HTTPS connections to the webhook for update delivery

    .. cpp:member:: optional_t<array_t<string_t>> allowed_updates

+   Optional.
 A list of update types the bot is subscribed to.
-Defaults to all update types
+Defaults to all update types except chat_member